thushan-123/wso2_auth_integration/README.md

 ## 3. Create a .env file
 ## move to Asgadeo
-In the project root, create a `.env` file and add the following:
+In the project root, create a `.env` file and add the following :

     AUTH0_DOMAIN=
     AUTH0_CLIENT_ID=